rails/rails/guides/source/action_view_overview.md

 #### stylesheet_link_tag

 Returns a stylesheet link tag for the sources specified as arguments.
-If you don't specify an extension, +.css+ will be appended automatically.
+If you don't specify an extension, `.css` will be appended automatically.

 ```ruby
 stylesheet_link_tag "application" # => <link href="/assets/application.css" media="screen" rel="stylesheet" />